 A float tank is essentially the perfect bath tub.
 They vary in size, but the typical tank size is 8′ long and 4.5′ wide.
 Air is allowed to freely flow in and out, and the door never locks or latches.
 While the various float tanks and pods that we have are different aesthetically, the inside environment and experience are always the same.
 Each tank contains a super-saturated solution of 10 inches of water and 1000 lbs of Epsom Salt.
 It's very shallow, but you'll be perfectly buoyant and suspended effortlessly on your back.
 Unless you've been in space, this is your first chance to get some relief from gravity!

 Floating is an incredible tool for physical recovery.
 An hour in this environment does wonders for your body and your central nervous system, and the Epsom salt itself is also a natural anti-inflammatory.
 Without the persistent force of gravity pulling you down, chronic and acute pain is relieved, and your muscles get to fully rest.
-Unlike lying on a mattress, lying in water allows blood to flow freely all throughout your body.
+Unlike lying on a mattress, lying in water allows blood to flow freely all throughout your body, improving overall circulation.
 After an hour of weightlessness, your joints and muscles will thank you!
 While enjoying this well-deserved break, your body suddenly has loads of extra resources (usually spent supporting your weight, regulating temperature, and running from bears and tigers), which it gets to focus on things like healing and resting.

 The other key aspect of the float environment is the vast reduction of external sensory input.
 Once you've gotten settled and closed the door, there's no light, no sound, and the water is heated to the same temperature as your skin at 93.5 degrees (the average resting skin temperature).
 Pure nothingness in the best way.
 We live in a world where we are bombarded by sensory input.
 This is a unique opportunity to take a break from it all!
 This is meditation made easy, with no distractions and an environment that is inherently warm, buoyant, and relaxing.
 A perfect introduction if you've never meditated or a big help if you find yourself getting frustrated or discouraged with a seated practice.
 And if you have any experience with meditation at all, you’ll find floating will help you to reach and maintain deeper states of awareness with ease.
 Research shows that by about 40 minutes into your float your brain stops producing its normal Alpha and Beta waves and starts going deeper into a Theta and even Delta state.
 After years of practice, people can enter this Theta state through deep meditation.
 Float tanks get you there effortlessly.